delendum-xyz/starkvm-compiler/FELIX_CHEATSHEET.md

 to functions: they operate using continuation semantics, which can be difficult to manage.

-Functions are also have indeterminate ordering, depending on the evaluation strategy, however dependencies tighten event relations to a partial order.
-Trees are much easier to understand than arbitrary circuits.
+Functions also have indeterminate ordering, depending on the evaluation strategy, however dependencies tighten event relations to a partial order.
+Trees are much easier to understand than arbitrary circuits: witness the strength of functional programming language type systems.